 Setting up local profiles on various platforms remains unique to each industry.
 There are several platforms that are a must though.
 The most important is Google Business Pages because it ties in closely with Google search results.

 The other platform is Bing Pages because it’s the 2nd most popular search engine and is used by people no matter what service they might be seeking out.
-If you don’t want to worry about managing each one of these, we can help by managing your local business listings for you.

 Make sure you know your customer demographic and then seek out the services they use to find you.
 You can even ask where people found you and then increase your presence there!